NerdJeremia/cache-me-if-you-can/README.md

 - clone repo
 - run `npm install` to install modules
 - start docker
-- run `docker-compose up -d` to start the postgres and redis containers (takes a while because dummy data is created)
+- run `docker-compose up -d` to start the postgres and redis containers (it takes a while for the dummy data to be created)

 # Test uncached query
 - run `npm start` to start the app